Faz Fazakas: Muppet technology

 He helped design a radio control system to move the Muppets so they would not all have to be manipulated by hand.
-This control system was used on movies such as Dark Crystal and Labyrinth.
+This control system was used on movies such as The Dark Crystal and Labyrinth.
 This system, called the Henson Performance Control System, won the 1992 Scientific and Engineering Academy Award.
 Versions of this system were what allowed Kermit the Frog to ride a bike and Emmet Otter to row a boat.
 Jim Henson called Fazakas “one of the true geniuses of the world.”
 His mechanical work on the eyes and facial movements of longtime Muppets such as Big Bird and Sweetums gave both characters more emotional range.